orbitmines/archive/projects/Project - Research towards Designs (2024).md

 Non-trivial interfaces
 - [ ] Holotile floor, and things like it, more future-oriented search
-- [ ] Tacticle/body movements,
+- [ ] Tacticle/body movements, ...m anything

----

-ring expanding then collapsing to a point.
-OM logo in the middle? ; small key to explode to outside

----

-rotate thr whole thing
-orbit local loop pull everything in

----

-orbit matching whole thing or not, hence prine number maybe

 ---